Kartax/home-assistant-basic-sensor/README.md

 # Home Assistant - Basic Sensor
 A basic home-assistant integration providing a single sensor that auto increments its value.

+The main purpose of this repository is being a **template for developers.**

 ## Installation
 Manually add this repository by using the "three-dots-menu" at the top right in HACS.